lopl1360/colada/README.md

 ### DigitalOcean droplet preparation

-On a fresh droplet you can install Python 3.11, create the virtual environment and install project dependencies with:
+On a fresh droplet you can install Python 3.11 (with SQLite support), create the virtual environment and install project dependencies with:

 ```bash
 make prepare
 ```

+This script installs the SQLite development headers and uses a dedicated temporary directory during `pip install` to avoid `No space left on device` errors on small droplets.

 To run commands inside this environment use: